TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/003 Project structure.md

 ![img_1.png](Resources/CSArch.png)

 The same approach applies: Layers have different responsibilites, and each layer is separated by interfaces.
 In SEP2 you probably divided layers into different packages.
 The next step is to separate into *components*.
-In Java it's called a module, in .NET it's called a *project*.
+I will steal the following explanation from Robert C. Martin's book "Clean Architecture":

+> Components are unit of deployment.
+They are the smallets entities  that can be deployed as part of a system.
+In Java, they are jar files.
+In .NET they are DDLs.
+>

+In Java components are often organized in modules, in .NET components can be organized into various *projects*.
 Components can be considered a bit like lego-building blocks, with the intention that you used these blocks til construct the system.
 They provide modularity, so building-blocks can easily be swapped out.

-This means your .NET app will be structured using an approach like below, roughly sketched.
+This means your .NET app could be structured using an approach like below, roughly sketched.
 Notice that some "packages" have a little upside-down two-pronged fork above the name.
 This indicates a "sub-system" in Astah, we use it to represent components/projects/modules.
 Inside each, you can have packages.
-Inside packages, you find interfaces and classes.
+Inside packages, you find interfaces, classes, and the like.

 ![](Resources/FinalAppStructure.png)